urishiraval/urishiraval.github.io/_posts/2025-08-10-simplify-mundane-for-value.md

 —-

-A god awful number of years ago, I remember doing chemistry and learning about something called a [redox](https://en.m.wikipedia.org/wiki/Redox) [1] reaction.
+A god awful number of years ago, I remember doing chemistry im highschool and learning about something called a [redox](https://en.m.wikipedia.org/wiki/Redox) [1] reaction.
 I found it pretty cool at the time - but then break came around (some might now this as “recess”) and it was immediately forgotten (I was but a wee lad).
 Now a god awful amount of years later - I find myself thinking about the poetry of it.
 Especially as an engineer.

 # Redox Reactions

 Redox stands for “Reduction and Oxidation”.
-This is more involved but the simple explanation is that - there are 2 things happening simultaneously, such that the overall quantity does change.
+This is more involved but the simple explanation is that - there are 2 things happening simultaneously, such that the overall quantity doesn't change.
 A reduction in something with a simultaneous increase in another.
 The overall thing from the outside might look the same but there is an inherent change within the system and so, there is a completely different end effect.

 # Bringing it into Engineering